Minnesota State Fair study tests which masks are best fit in COVID fight

 "One of the misconceptions is that the material that the mask is made of makes the biggest difference when it's actually the fit that is going to be the bigger predictor of whether the mask is protecting you or not," she said.
 "It's kind of an interesting way to give them that feedback so they understand what they should be looking for in the future."

-Researchers will evaluate the fit and effectiveness of common surgical and commercial-grade masks on participants.
-The final sessions of the study will take place Thursday and on the final day of the State Fair on Monday.
+Researchers are evaluating the fit and effectiveness of common surgical and commercial-grade masks on participants.
+The final day of the study is Monday, the last day of the State Fair.

-The U researchers developed a mask out of fabric made by Cummins Corporation for engine filters and found that it was breathable and passed filtration standards for commercial masks.
-The most effective style came amid more than 100 prototypes and tests that found that everything from the placement of the chin strap to the direction of staples affected filtration.
+The U researchers developed a mask out of fabric made by Cummins Corp. for engine filters and found that it was breathable and passed filtration standards for commercial masks.
+The most effective style came from more than 100 prototypes and tests that found that everything from the placement of the chin strap to the direction of staples affected filtration.

 The final design maintained protection in testing across a group of people with different demographics and face sizes.

 "It's a problem that you see across the board in trying to fit a large population," Griffin said.
-"If you have originally built (a mask) for a male consumer, because that is who is wearing it the most, and now you have a more diverse population wearing it, there is going to be fit issues."
+"If you have originally built [a mask] for a male consumer, because that is who is wearing it the most, and now you have a more diverse population wearing it, there are going to be fit issues."

 The prototype is on display in the university's Driven to Discover building on the fairgrounds.